 Dividends are paid quarterly by most issues, but there are some that pay monthly and a few that pay only semi-annually.
 Banks and insurance companies almost always issue non-cumulative preferred stock as they may not count the proceeds as Tier 1 capital unless it is non-cumulative.
 Most utilities, REITs and MLPs issue cumulative preferred stock.

 THIS IS A MASTER LIST OF $25 ISSUES.
 IT INCLUDES PREFERREDS (REGULAR AND TRUST) AS WELL AS BABY BONDS.
 THE LIST IS SIMPLY ALPHABETICAL.
+This INCLUDES credit Agency ratings and you can “toggle” from alphbetical to investment grade on the bottom of the sheet.

 THIS IS THE MASTER LIST ABOVE SHOWING ‘AT OR NEAR NEW LOWS’.
 AN ALPHABETICAL LIST OF THOSE ISSUE THAT HAVE HIT NEW LOWS–AND/OR ARE WITHIN 1% OF A NEW LOW.
 IF IT SAYS ‘YES’ IN THE ‘AT OR NEAR 52 WEEK LOW’ THE ISSUE IS WITHIN 1% OF THE 52 WEEK LOW SHOWN IN THE 52 WEEK COLUMN.